balenair/balenair/README.md

 ## Parts list
 2x [Adafruit Bicolor LED Square Pixel Matrix with I2C Backpack](https://www.adafruit.com/product/902)

+1x Right-angled male headers for the LED matrix displays - ones where the right angle occurs above the plastic strip [like these](https://www.amazon.com/gp/product/B07ZHG25NH/), NOT below the strip [like these](https://www.adafruit.com/product/1540).
+(A subtle difference but one type will fit in the case while the other will not!)

 1x [Adafruit PMSA003I Air Quality Breakout](https://www.adafruit.com/product/4632)

 1x [SCD-40 - True CO2, Temperature and Humidity Sensor](https://www.adafruit.com/product/5187)